 Scale-AI’s Predatory Labor Practices

-Second in the series, “Stealing and Hoarding Power from the Most Vulnerable: Authoritarian Practices in U.S. Business Cultures” (originally published 8 May 2024 on LinkedIn)
+Second in the series, “Stealing and Hoarding Power from the Most Vulnerable: Authoritarian Practices in U.S. Workplace & Business Cultures” (originally published 8 May 2024 on LinkedIn)

 “Over time interviewing, I’ve found that I mainly screen for one key thing: giving a shit.
 To be more specific, there’s actually two things to screen for: (1) they give a shit about Scale, and (2) they give a shit about their work in general.” — Alexandr Wang, CEO & Co-Founder, Scale-AI (parent company to Outlier and Remotasks and operating under HireArt, HireDigital, RemoteWorker US, Work From Home, and more), https://alexw.substack.com/ (comments disabled)

 Alexandr Wang gives a shit about Scale-AI.
 He gives a shit about his work, who he hires for management, and who he invites into his C-Suite.
-However, given the evidence, Mr. Wang does not appear to give a shit about the workplace conditions at the bottom of his artificial intelligence labor hierarchy.
-Both in the US and abroad, humans working for Outlier and Remotasks who “teach” Amazon’s and MetaAI’s LLMs — making possible the $7 billion start-up’s considerable profits* — are not included in Mr. Wang’s philosophy of giving a shit.
+However, given the evidence, Mr. Wang does not appear to give a shit about the workplace conditions at the bottom of his AI labor hierarchy : the humans toiling in those conditions are not included in Mr. Wang’s philosophy of giving a shit.

-I worked full-time for four months remotely “training” chatbots on Scale’s Outlier platform.
+I worked full-time for almost five months remotely producing training datasets for LLMs on Scale’s Outlier platform.
 The workplace cultural conditions I experienced, observed, and documented reflect what the Wall Street Journal, Oxford University’s Internet Institute, and thousands of former employees recount: Scale-AI’s predatory labor practices create authoritarian cultural conditions for workers, not just abroad, but also here in the US.

 The Wall Street Journal reported in August 2023 that Scale AI has helped create a “vast underbelly” of “digital sweatshops” abroad: